-The Project is designed to generate 10 MW (AC) by using fourteen arrays of photovoltaic modules.
-Each array has a nominal capacity of 800 kW.
+The Project is designed to generate 10 MW (AC) by using seven arrays of photovoltaic modules.
+Each array has a nominal capacity of 1.6MW (DC) and is comprised of two sub-arrays, each with one inverter with a nominal capacity of 800kW.
 The modules, inverters, intermediate transformers, AC switch, main step-up transformer, and the equipment control and monitoring system are the main electrical components of a solar facility.
 The facility will also require service equipment, so that field service is available at the center of each cluster.
 General information is provided below.
 All equipment will be appropriately grounded.